Irish Guards: 2019–2020

-Current role and organisation
+Role and organisation

-In the light infantry role the 1st Battalion comprised five companies; Nos 1, 2, 3 and 4 Companies, and the Headquarters Company.
-Following the Integrated Review and after the Queen’s Birthday Parade 2022, 1st Battalion took on the security force assistance role for 4 years.
+In the light infantry role the 1st Battalion comprised five companies; Nos.
+1, 2, 3 and 4 Companies, and the Headquarters Company.
+Following the Integrated Review and after the Queen's Birthday Parade 2022, 1st Battalion took on the security force assistance role for 4 years.
 With a much-reduced establishment, this role required a substantial readjustment to the battalion.
 Concurrently, the Irish Guards raised two public duties incremental companies (PDICs).
-These are Numbers 9 and 12 Companies, Public Duties Incremental Companies, taking on Irish Guardsmen fresh out of the Infantry Training Centre before the young soldiers progress to the 1st Battalion.
-Number 12 Company carries on the traditions of the former 2nd Battalion, Irish Guards.
-Finally there is Number 15 (Loos) Company in the Army Reserve, based at Flodden Road, London.
+These are Numbers 9 and 12 Companies, taking on Irish Guardsmen fresh out of the Infantry Training Centre before the young soldiers progress to the 1st Battalion.
+Nos.
+9 and 12 Company carry on the customs and traditions of the former 2nd Battalion, Irish Guards.
+Finally there is Number 15 Company in the Army Reserve, based at Flodden Road, London, which is operationally organised as part of 1st Battalion, London Guards.

 Recruitment

-The regiment recruits in Northern Ireland and among residents of Irish extraction in mainland Britain.
-Although restrictions in Ireland's Defence Act make it illegal to induce, procure or persuade enlistment of any citizen of Ireland into the military of another state, people from the Republic do frequently enlist in the Regiment.
+The regiment recruits in Northern Ireland and among residents of Irish extraction in Great Britain.
+Restrictions in Ireland's Defence Act make it illegal to induce, procure or persuade enlistment of any citizen of Ireland into the military of another state.